symfony/symfony-docs/workflow/usage.rst

 The following events are dispatched for all workflows:

-* ``workflow.guard``: occurs before a transition is started.
-Allows you to prevent it by calling ``$event->setBlocked(true);`` like shown above.
+* ``workflow.guard``: occurs just before starting a transition.
+It allows you to prevent the transition by calling ``$event->setBlocked(true);`` as shown above.
-* ``workflow.leave``: occurs when an object leaves it's current state.
+* ``workflow.leave``: occurs just after an object has left it's current state.
-* ``workflow.transition``: occurs when the transition to the new state is launched.
+* ``workflow.transition``: occurs just before starting to transition to the new state.
-* ``workflow.enter``: occurs when the new state is just defined on the object.
+* ``workflow.enter``: occurs just after the object has entered into the new state.

 2. Workflow-specific events

-All the events are also triggered for each workflow specifically.
-This allows you to react only for the events of a specific workflow.
+All the previous events are also triggered for each workflow individually, so you can react only to the events of a specific workflow:

 * ``workflow.<workflow_name>.guard``
 * ``workflow.<workflow_name>.leave``
 * ``workflow.<workflow_name>.transition``
 * ``workflow.<workflow_name>.enter``

-3. Transition- or state-specific events
+3. Transition or state-specific events

-You can even listen to only specific transitions or states for a specific workflow:
+You can even listen to some specific transitions or states for a specific workflow:

 * ``workflow.<workflow_name>.guard.<transition_name>``
 * ``workflow.<workflow_name>.leave.<state_name>``